 For $T>0$, we define $\mu^{\pm}_{T, \lamn, \epsilon h} $ to be the Gibbs measure on $\{-1,1\}^{\Lambda_{N-1}}$ at temperature $T$ by

-where $\mathcal{Z}^{\pm}_{T, \lamn}( \epsilon h)$ is the partition function given by
+where $\mathcal{Z}^{\pm}_{T, \lamn,\eps h}$ is the partition function given by

-(Note that $\mu^{\pm}_{T, \lamn, \epsilon h}$ and $\mathcal Z^{\pm}_{T, \lamn} (\epsilon h)$ are random variables depending on the external field $\eps h$.)
+(Note that $\mu^{\pm}_{T, \lamn, \epsilon h}$ and $\mathcal Z^{\pm}_{T, \lamn,\eps h} $ are random variables depending on the external field $\eps h$.)
 We will denote by $\langle \cdot \rangle^{\pm}_{T,\lamn,\eps h}$ the average taken with respect to $\mu^{\pm}_{T, \lamn,\eps h}$.
 The key quantity we are interested in is the \textbf{boundary influence}, defined as

-In the case of no disorder (i.e., when $\epsilon = 0$), there exists $T_c = T_c(d)\in (0, \infty)$ (for $d\geq 2$) with the following phase transition. \begin{itemize} \item The boundary influence stays above a {positive} constant for $T<T_c$ \cite{Peierls1936}. \item The boundary influence decays exponentially for $T > T_c$ \cite{ABF87} (see also \cite{DT16, DRT19}). \item For $T=T_c,$ the behavior of the boundary influence remains partially understood: \begin{itemize} \item For $d=2$, the boundary influence decays as $N^{-\frac{1}{8}}$; see $\cite{Onsager44, Yang52, MW73, DHN11, CHI15, KS19, GW20}$. \item For $d\geq 3$, using the so-called reflection positivity property (which is valid in our situation), it was proved in \cite{AF86, ADS15} that the boundary influence decays to 0 with a polynomial lower bound. \item For more general Ising models without reflection property, the same result is only proven for sufficiently large $d$ using the lace expansion; see \cite{Sak07, CS15,Sak22}.
+In the case of no disorder (i.e., when $\epsilon = 0$), there exists $T_c = T_c(d)\in (0, \infty)$ (for $d\geq 2$) with the following phase transition. \begin{itemize} \item The boundary influence stays above a {positive} constant for $T<T_c$ \cite{Peierls1936}. \item The boundary influence decays exponentially for $T > T_c$ \cite{ABF87} (see also \cite{DT16, DRT19}). \item For $T=T_c,$ the behavior of the boundary influence remains partially understood: \begin{itemize} \item For $d=2$, the boundary influence decays as $N^{-\frac{1}{8}}$; see $\cite{Onsager44, Yang52, MW73, DHN11, CHI15, KS19, GW20}$. \item For $d\geq 3$, using the so-called reflection positivity property, it was proved in \cite{AF86, ADS15,FSS76} that the boundary influence decays to $0$ with a polynomial lower bound. \item For more general Ising models without reflection {positivity}, the same result is only proven for sufficiently large $d$ using the lace expansion; see \cite{Sak07, CS15,Sak22}.
 Furthermore, the one-arm exponent is proved to be at most $1$ in the same setting in \cite{HHS19}. \end{itemize} \end{itemize}